 Participants will learn ultrasound scanning and diagnostic protocols for numerous neuromusculoskeletal conditions including tendon and muscle tears, shoulder impingement, bursitis, and neuromas.
 Participants will also be taught how to use Ultrasound Imaging to provide “guided” dry needling for enhanced target accuracy during interventional procedures for common pathologies including supraspinatus tears, lateral epicondylitis, and gluteal tendinopathies.
 Participants must complete all aspects of the DN-3 oral-practical checkoff to earn credit for this course.

-- Describe the indications, precautions and contra-indications (relative and absolute) for use of Ultrasound Imaging.
+- Describe the indications, precautions, and contraindications (relative and absolute) for the use of Ultrasound Imaging.

 - Discuss the current evidence surrounding the use of Ultrasound Imaging for a range of spinal and extremity neuromusculoskeletal disorders.

 - Demonstrate and practice systematic ultrasound scanning protocols for shoulder, elbow, hand/wrist, hip, knee, foot/ankle, and lumbar spine.

 - Demonstrate and practice the identifying and differentiating of neuromusculoskeletal pathologies for shoulder, elbow, hand/wrist, hip, knee, foot/ankle, and lumbar spine.

 - Understand the clinical reasoning for the use of Ultrasound Imaging techniques in a variety of spinal and extremity neuromusculoskeletal conditions.